Fikayomi31/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13. Writing a script that change the group owner to schoo for file hello
 14. Writing a script that change the owner to vincent and the group owner to staff.
 15. Writing a script that change owner and group owner of -hello to vincent and staff.
+16. Writing a script that change owner of the file hello to betty only if it owned by the user guillaume.